socs-kul/socs-kul.github.io/_exercises/1-c-basics.md

 when we cover the last asterisk, we still have <code class="language-plaintext highlighter-rouge">int *</code>
 remaining, so we know x points to an integer pointer (<code class="language-plaintext highlighter-rouge">p</code>)!</p>
 </details>

-# Other data types

-So far, we've only seen integers in C. Already with integers, you can come across many variants in C:

-- `int`: signed integer, at least 16 bits in size
-- `unsigned int`: unsigned integer (non-negative values)
-- `long`: signed integer, at least 32 bits
-- `unsigned long`, `long long`, `unsigned long long`...

-For floating point numbers, you can use `float` and `double` (where the latter has double the precision).

-Characters can be stored in the `char` type.
-This is 1 byte in size, so it stores the character in the [ASCII](https://www.asciitable.com/) encoding.

-In your C programs, you can find the precise size of a data type or a variable (in bytes) with the `sizeof()` function:
-`sizeof(int)` or `sizeof(a)`.

 ### Exercise 2